Photography Styles

 Black and White Images

-Black and white wedding images are more about how your wedding photographer likes to edit their work as opposed to being a photography style, although some photographers do provide solely black-and-white images.
-Most wedding photographers will provide you with a number of images in black and white – particularly if the image appears more emotionally powerful in black and white.
+Black and white wedding images are more about how your wedding photographer likes to edit their work, as opposed to being a photography style.
+Nevertheless, some photographers do provide solely black and white images.
+Of course, most wedding photographers will provide you with a number of images in black and white – particularly if the image appears more emotionally powerful in this genre.

 Landscape Photography